 Devices that cannot function in close environments with other electronics and electrical systems may risk patient safety.
-That's why any equipment used in this demanding and highly regulated industry must be able to work alongside one another without EMI compromising their performance.
+That's why any equipment used in this demanding and highly regulated industry must be able to work alongside others without EMI compromising their performance.
 EMC testing is critical for managing the risk of medical devices and medically approved power supplies requiring the highest control and precision.

 The FDA requires EMC testing for all medical devices according to IEC 60601-1-2 standards.
 Similarly, all medical devices used in European countries must meet specific immunity and emissions testing standards indicated with CE marking.

-Manufactures must subject military equipment to rigorous EMC requirements and stringent design specifications.
+Manufacturers must subject military equipment to rigorous EMC requirements and stringent design specifications.
 MIL-STD-461 is a common testing standard for military equipment that could potentially emit or be vulnerable to electromagnetic energy.
 These military EMC requirements include immunity and emissions testing and are applicable in the army, aviation, aerospace, and marine fields.